garrengotthardt/break-5-server/README.md

-### Break5 is a webapp that allows users to find food/drink options near them for under $5
+### Break5 is a web app that allows users to find food/drink options near them for under $5

 #### Visit: https://www.break5app.com